jpresern/measure_features/README.md

 # measure_features

+(c) 2016 - 2017 Barbara Piskur(1), Janez Presern(2)
+(1) Slovenian Forestry Institute
+(2) Agricultural Institute of Slovenia

 This is simple Python3 tool to measure (electron) micrographs.
+The development was initiated when we realised that we need simple and simply extendable tool for work with rust (Pucciniales) electron micrographies.
+Tool allows measuring of various qualities and quantities, like density and surface area on the image.

+For example, as is it in the case of rusts (Pucciniales), density of thorns on the selected surface can be different from species to species.
+The tools assists with measuring and provides .csv with measurements and .pdf with picture where the estimations were taken from.

+Requirements: Python >= 3.4 or higher, Matplotlib >= 2.0, Numpy >=1.11,
+Pandas >=19.2.

 1) Open file: Script opens image file through file dialog or startup parameters.
 If there is accompanying .txt file containing experimental metadata (at the moment only JEOL micrographs are supported), it tries to fetch the pixel size and scale bar size.
 Alternatively, image can be via startup parameters (below).

 Startup parameters:
 --f ... opens file specified.
 Example:
 ./measure_features.py --f ./samples/Vzorec_120_005.tif

-2) Measuring: script offers measuring of two qualities, accessible via console
+2) Measuring: script offers measuring of two qualities, accessible via console interaction.
-interaction:
 a) area measurement
 b) length measurement

-Ad. a.: Click on the edges of the area you would like to measure.
+a) Area measurement: Click on the edges of the area you would like to measure.
 Accept the measurements.
 Inside of the "Area measurement" is a "feature counter", allowing user to count elements inside the area.
 Density is computed.

-Ad. b.: Click two points between which you would like to measure distance.
+b) Length measurement: Click two points between which you would like to measure distance.

-Saving results: A file dialog opens and prompts for the file name.
+3) Saving results: A file dialog opens and prompts for the file name and location.
+Saving produces two files with the same name:
-Measurements are saved as:
-1) .csv
-2) .pdf
+    1) .csv, which contains results, measurements and all other info required for restoring the measuring session (not implemented yet)
+    2) .pdf, which contains image with measured regions, elements drawn in. .pdf is layered and can be further edit in varios vector manipulating software.

-Warning: script overwrites existing files with the same name.
+Warning: script overwrites existing files with the same name **without** prompt.

+4) Acknowledgments: the development was supported by ARRS Z4-5518 (to BP) and ARRS P4-0133 (JP).